documentation-platform/documentation-platform-backend/README.md

 ./mvnw test
 ```

-CI/CD will automatically run tests for non-main branches.
+Tests will automatically run on new commits for all branches.

 ## Deployment

 The project includes GitHub Actions workflows for:

-1. CI/CD on all branches
+1. Running tests on all branches
 2. Deployment to server for the main branch

 See the `.github/workflows/` directory for details.